Gaming

 Such is the skill of Illuminate; without any coding, we can add, remove, or modify variables to hone and even tailor what we offer to different players.

-In this simple example, I chose to measure the score of the game, but you could easily add other measures; examples here include;
+In this simple example, I chose to measure the score of the game, but you could easily add other data fields; examples here include;

 • Is the player a guest, or do they have an account on your game platform